tlynar/tlynar.github.io/openbsd.md

 	ffplay -f v4l2 -input_format mjpeg -pix_fmt yuvj422p -video_size 1280x720 -i /dev/video0
 ```

-the trick is the pix_fmt is yuvj422p then it works fine.

 We can get a smooth high res uncompressed image from the webcam.